 The National Institute On Aging recommends this handgrip exercise for adults.

 - Hold a stress ball or gyro ball in your hand.
 You can also use a dedicated handgrip strengthener.

 - Slowly squeeze the tool as hard as possible.
 Hold your hand in place for 3 to 5 seconds.

 - Repeat 15 times, then switch to the other hand.

-- Slowly open your hands, then close them again.
+- Pause, then slowly close them again.

 - Repeat as many times as you can until your hands become tired.

 - Rest for 60 seconds, then repeat for a total of 2 to 3 sets.